Texas Child Support: How Does Child Support Work In Texas?

 If neither parent petitions for child support, the Texas Office of the Attorney General (OAG) can still open a legal case once a custodial parent applies for public benefits, such as Medicaid.
 However, it is worth noting that the OAG has no authority over enforcing visitation rights.

-In addition, Texas Family Code Chapter 154 does include certain allowances for children with disabilities, special needs and mental health issues, as well as medical coverage.
-If your child requires special medical care or support, your attorney can help you work out a settlement that addresses those needs.
+In addition, when determining how much is child support in Texas, it’s helpful to know that the Texas Family Code Chapter 154 does include certain allowances for children with disabilities, special needs and mental health issues, as well as medical coverage.
+If your child requires special medical care or support, your attorney can help you determine how much is child support in Texas based on your specific case and work out a settlement that addresses those needs.

 HOW CHILD SUPPORT PAYMENTS ARE HANDLED IN TEXAS: